google/xsecurelock-saver-rs/README.md

 [sfml]: https://www.sfml-dev.org/
 [specs]: https://github.com/slide-rs/specs

-This library has two modes, a DIY SFML mode (the default), and an pseud-gameengine based on specs.
+This library has two modes, a DIY SFML mode (the default), and a pseudo-game-engine based on specs.

 ## Installing